cyrilanderson/Spark-projects/timeusage/src/README.md

-In this assignment, analyzed a dataset from Kaggle :
+In this assignment, analyzed a dataset from Kaggle.

 The data, from the US Bureau of Labor Statistics, is documented here: https://www.kaggle.com/bls/american-time-use-survey